AchuM/Ansible_MPN/README.md

 ### How to install on Ubuntu?

-I order to set up vagrant environment on your Ubuntu operating system will need to install Virtual Box .
+In order to set up vagrant environment on your Ubuntu operating system will need to install Virtual Box .
 So install VirtualBox

 `sudo apt-get install virtualbox`